Tullamore Harriers Quinlan Cup Half Marathon

 The race route will be clearly marked and marshalled along the way and there will be markers at each mile.

-Yes!
-There are toilets, changing rooms, showers available on-site at Harriers Stadium.
-Along the race route there will be Portaloos at the half-way point and near Killuran pitch (approx. 8.5mile mark).
+Yes there are toilets, changing rooms, showers available on-site at Harriers Stadium.
+Along the race route there will be Portaloos at the half-way point and near Killuran GAA pitch (approx. 8.5mile mark).

 There will be a bag-drop facility at the stadium which will be attended throughout the event.
 Runners will need to show their race number when using this facility.